On CW-complexes over groups with periodic cohomology: Groups with periodic cohomology

-Recall also that a \textit{binary polyhedral group} is a finite non-cyclic subgroup of $S^3$ and consists of the quaternion groups $Q_{4n}$ for $n \ge 2$ and the binary tetrahedral, octahedral and icosahedral groups $\widetilde{T}$, $\widetilde{O}$, $\widetilde{I}$.
-We note that \cite[Proposition 1.3]{Ni18}:
+Recall that a \textit{binary polyhedral group} is a finite non-cyclic subgroup of $S^3$ and consists of the quaternion groups $Q_{4n}$ for $n \ge 2$ and the binary tetrahedral, octahedral and icosahedral groups $\widetilde{T}$, $\widetilde{O}$, $\widetilde{I}$.
+The following is well known:

-\begin{prop} A finite group $G$ satisfies the Eichler condition if and only if $G$ has no quotient which is a binary polyhedral group. \end{prop}
+\begin{prop}[\text{\cite[Proposition 1.3]{Ni21}}] A finite group $G$ satisfies the Eichler condition if and only if $G$ has no quotient which is a binary polyhedral group. \end{prop}

+We now aim to prove the following, which is the main result of this section.

+\begin{thm} Suppose $G$ has periodic cohomology and does not satisfy the Eichler condition.
+Then $G$ either has a quotient of the form $Q_{4n}$ for $n \ge 6$ or a binary polyhedral quotient $H$ for which $m_{\H}(G)=m_{\H}(H)$. \end{thm}